Tythos/oscillo/README.rst

 sensor, or controller.
-Take an oscilloscope, attach to the interesting segment of your problem, and tune the oscilloscope knobs to reach that sudden moment of enlightenment when the waveform solidifies into a solid photonic mass of insight into a problem you had thought unsolvable.
+Take an oscilloscope, attach to the interesting segment of your problem, and tune the oscilloscope knobs to reach that sudden moment of enlightenment when the waveform solidifies into a solid photonic mass of insight--insight into a problem you had thought unsolvable.

 Why can't we have that same tool for data problems--infinitely more complex, with infinitely more possibility for hidden nuggets of value?
+We can, we should, and we will!